Night-mre/Skit/Questions.md

 SQ.
 What __type of bus__ did Siddhaarth take to the Hospital?
 → __A double-decker bus__.
-AQ→ I don't know I wasn't there with him _OR_ All F31 buses are double-decker
+AQ→ I don't know I wasn't there with him

 AQ.
 What is Siddhaarth's mother's name?
 → Her name is __Devyani__.